cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

   that consists of the resources defined in the `.tf` files in a working directory (e.g. [components/terraform/infra/vpc](https://github.com/cloudposse/atmos/tree/master/examples/complete/components/terraform/infra/vpc))

-- **Atmos Component** provides configuration (variables and other settings) for a Terraform component and is defined in one or more YAML stack config files (which are called [Atmos stacks](/core-concepts/stacks))
+- **Atmos Component** provides configuration (variables and other settings) for a component and is defined in one or more YAML stack config files (which are called [Atmos stacks](/core-concepts/stacks))

 :::